btwitsvirendra/Airavat--Back-end-/ROUTES_SUMMARY.md

-# Aladinnow API Routes Summary
+# Airavat API Routes Summary

 ## Overview
-This document provides a complete overview of all API routes created for the Aladinnow B2B marketplace platform based on the database schema.
+This document provides a complete overview of all API routes created for the Airavat B2B marketplace platform based on the database schema.

 ## Created Files Structure